chidiwilliams/chidiwilliams.com/content/post/goto-reconsidered.md

         jmp     .L2
 ```

-We call the statement in the last line, `jmp`, an unconditional jump statement.
-It tells the machine to return to the section of code marked `.L2`.
+We call the statement in the last line an unconditional jump statement.
+It tells the machine to jump to the section of code marked `.L2`.

-### Looping with GOTOs
+### Loops

-From this example, and the ones in the previous section, you may have noticed something peculiar about how we use GOTOs.
-We use GOTOs to repeat a process, just like we do with loop statements like `for` and `while`.
+You may have noticed something peculiar about the examples we've seen so far.
+We use GOTOs to repeat a process, like a pseudo `for` or `while` loop.
 Indeed, we can rewrite the previous example using a while loop.

 ```c
 void main()
 {
     int x = 1;
     while (1) {
         x++;
         printf("%d", x);